mailgun/frontend-best-practices/styling.md

 ## Styled Component Guidelines

-* Use a single, module scoped, feature-component-specific styled component to encapsulate all styling
+* Use a single, module-scoped, feature component-specific, styled component to encapsulate all styling

 > Why?
 This pattern creates fewer styled component abstractions which results in cleaner DOM and faster React VDOM diffing.
 It also makes it easier to identify which element maps to the component when looking in the rendered source code.
 Finally, it results in less code that is easier to reason able where a style is being applied.